microsoft/PartnerResources/_docs/Industry/Nonprofit/nonprofit-connect.md

  - Constituent Management

 ### Get social
-Let future customers know about the impactful work you’re doing with Microsoft Cloud for Nonprofit on [LinkedIn.com](https://www.linkedin.com/) using these hashtags for maximum visibility: #Nonprofits #TechForGood #SocialImpact #SocialGood
+Follow us on LinkedIn: [Microsoft for Nonprofits](https://www.linkedin.com/showcase/microsoft-for-nonprofits/) and let future customers know about the impactful work you’re doing with Microsoft Cloud for Nonprofit using these hashtags for maximum visibility: **#Nonprofits #TechForGood #SocialImpact #SocialGood**

 ### Partner of the Year Award
 Celebrate the impact your work has had by nomination for the Nonprofit Partner of the Year Award.
 This award is integrated in the industry awards category of the [Microsoft Partner of the Year Award](https://partner.microsoft.com/en-us/inspire/awards).